Why is parameter averaging beneficial in SGD? An objective smoothing perspective: INTRODUCTION

-Along this line of research, there are endeavors to enhance the bias for improved performance.
+Along this line of research, there have been several attempts to develop optimization methods with stronger bias than SGD.
 Especially, stochastic weight averaging (SWA) \citep{izmailov2018averaging} and sharpness aware minimization (SAM) \citep{foret2020sharpness} achieved significant improvement in generalization performance over SGD.
 SWA is a cyclic averaging scheme for SGD, which includes the averaged SGD \citep{ruppert1988efficient,polyak1992acceleration} as a special case.
-Averaged SGD with an appropriately small step size or diminishing step size to zero is well known to be an efficient method that achieves statistically optimal convergence rates for the convex optimization problems \citep{bach2011non,lacoste2012simpler,rakhlin2012making}. \citet{izmailov2018averaging} found that rather an appropriately large step size woks better than a small step size for training deep neural networks with the averaged SGD.
+It is well known that averaged SGD with an appropriately small step size or diminishing step size is a statistically optimal method for the convex optimization problems \citep{bach2011non,lacoste2012simpler,rakhlin2012making}.
+On the other hand, \citet{izmailov2018averaging} found that an appropriately large step size is rather preferable to a small step size when training deep neural networks with the averaged SGD.

-The success of using a large step size can be attributed to the strong implicit bias as discussed in \citet{izmailov2018averaging}.
-SGD with a large step size cannot stay in sharp regions because of the amplified stochastic gradient noise, and thus it moves to another region.
-After a long run, SGD will finally oscillate according to an invariant distribution covering a flat region.
+The success of using a large step size can be attributed to the strong bias towards a flat minimum as discussed in \citet{izmailov2018averaging}.
+SGD with a large step size cannot stay in sharp regions because of the amplified stochastic gradient noise, and thus it moves to a flatter region.
+After a long run, SGD will finally oscillate according to an invariant distribution.
 Then, by taking the average, we can get the mean of this distribution, which is located inside a flat region.
 Although this provides a good insight into how the averaged SGD with a large step size behaves, the theoretical understanding remains elusive.
 Hence, the research problem we aim to address is

-In our work, we address this question via the convergence analysis of both SGD and averaged SGD.
+In our work, we address this question by analyzing the averaged SGD based on the smoothing effect of stochastic gradient noise.